 As you can see, the iris has an exceptional history, and there are also specific meanings associated with the flower.
 These include hope, wisdom, and faith.
 When we consider other factors, such as region and color, the iris might have other meanings.
 For example, in some places, the purple or dark purple iris is symbolic of royalty.
 A yellow iris can mean courage, passion, and admiration.

-Since the iris has so many meanings, it makes this flower a wonderful choice for any occasions.
+Since the iris has so many meanings, it makes this flower a wonderful choice for any occasion.
 You can use irises for sympathy or get well soon arrangements and corporate events and birthdays.
 They are also perfect for those ‘just because’ moments to brighten someone’s day.

 Today, the state of Tennessee is proud to have the iris as its state flower.
 Additionally, the city of New Orleans, Louisiana boasts the Fleur-de-lis as the emblem of the city.